 Step 6: begin your career transition

 Utilize the mentors and career services department at your coding bootcamp.
-If you are unsure of what a program may offer in the way of career transition, ask questions and seek help.
+If you are unsure of what a program may offer in the way of a software developer career change, ask questions and seek help.
 It is worth noting that some bootcamp programs offer a job guarantee, where students are guaranteed a job within a certain number of months of graduation, or receive a full or partial refund of their program.
 See what your options are, read alumni reviews, and make sure and crack open your portfolio to start interviewing today.

 Need financing for your coding bootcamp?
 Visit Climb Credit today to learn about our payment options!

 SwitchUp does not endorse loans originated by Climb InvestCo, LLC, and Climb InvestCo, LLC is not affiliated with SwitchUp.